Webb Simpson: 2011

 Simpson was also in contention at the third FedEx Cup playoff event, the BMW Championship, before scores of 73–71 on the weekend led to a fifth-placed finish.
 He maintained his lead of the FedEx Cup standings going into the final playoff event at the Tour Championship.
 Bill Haas won the Tour Championship to finish top of the standings by 15 points, with Simpson in second place after finishing 22nd in the field of 30 players.

 Simpson came close to picking up his third victory of the year at the McGladrey Classic in October but lost to Ben Crane in a playoff.
 Simpson missed a three footer for par on the second extra hole to lose out to Crane.
 The runner-up finish made him number one on the money list, overtaking Luke Donald with one week remaining.
 Donald however won the final event of the season at the Children's Miracle Network Hospitals Classic to beat Simpson to the money title meaning he finished second on the 2011 PGA Tour money list.
 He finished the year with a record of 23 cuts made in 26 starts and well over $6 million in prize money.
 In November, Simpson represented the United States at the 2011 Presidents Cup in Australia, for the first time in his career.
 He posted a 3–2 record, helping the United States defeat the International team, 19–15.

 2012

-Simpson opened the 2012 season at the Hyundai Tournament of Champions where he finished in a tie for third place, four shots off the winning total of Steve Stricker.
+Simpson opened the 2012 season at the Hyundai Tournament of Champions where he finished tied for third place, four shots off the winning total of Steve Stricker.
 He then recorded top-10s at both the Waste Management Phoenix Open and the Transitions Championship to maintain his solid start to the year.
 Then at the Wells Fargo Championship Simpson finished fourth after holding the 54-hole lead.
 He made a late bogey in his final round on Sunday to finish a shot outside of a playoff.
 On May 14, he missed the cut at The Players Championship to end a run of 18 consecutive cuts made in PGA Tour events.
 This was also the first time he had missed the cut in the 2012 season, after 11 straight cuts made.
 He then proceeded to miss the cut in his next event at the Memorial Tournament.